Backup Types by Driver

 - Disable Offload to backup location

-Native CSI snapshot (On-cloud)
+Native CSI snapshot (on-cloud)

 Portworx Backup uses the cloud storage provider's CSI driver to trigger a local snapshot.
 Depending on the driver and the underlying storage, the resulting snapshot may be stored on the cloud disk or at the storage-array level.
 This default behavior is applicable to all CSI storage providers (AWS, GKE, AKS and so on).